1892–93 Rangers F.C. season

 The 1892–93 season is the 19th season of competitive football by Rangers.

 Overview

 Rangers played a total of 21 competitive matches during the 1892–93 season.
-They finished second in the Scottish League with a record of 12 wins from 18 matches.
+They finished second in the Scottish League behind first-time winners Celtic, with a record of 12 wins from 18 matches.

-The club ended the season without the Scottish Cup after being beaten at the quarter final stage by St Bernard's, 3–2.
+The club ended the season without the Scottish Cup after being beaten at the quarter-final stage by St Bernard's, 3–2.
 They had previously defeated Annbank United and Dumbarton during the cup run.

+Rangers reached the finals of both the Glasgow Cup and the Glasgow Merchants' Charity Cup and played both against Celtic, winning the Glasgow Cup 3-1 and losing the Charity Cup 5-0.

 Results

 All results are written with Rangers' score first.